-After completing this degree candidate would have sufficient theoretical and practical knowledge related to the principles of the laboratory exercises and also to deal with new advances in instrumentation, methodology or standardization, Management of Laboratories, Standard Protocols and use of technology as relates to Laboratory Investigations.
-They also work in the areas of cytotechnology (study of human tissue), phlebotomy, urinalysis, coagulation, parasitology and serology.
-Phleotomists draw and test blood where as Blood bank technologists determine correct blood types for transfusions.
-Histology technicians cut and stain tissue samples.
+After completing this program, a candidate would have sufficient theoretical and practical knowledge related to the principles of the laboratory exercises and also to deal with new advances in instrumentation, methodology or standardization, management of laboratories, standard protocols and use of technology.
+They work in the areas of phlebotomy, biochemistry, hematology & blood banking, pathology, microbiology and histopathology & cytotechnology.

 Most medical laboratory technologists work in hospitals, but jobs are also available in:

 If you are looking for a career in health care where your work can have a major effect on diagnosis and prevention of major medical problems, then being a Medical Lab.
 Technologist might be your calling.